 Do you know what an installment loan is?
-Do you know what makes installment loans different from payday loans or traditional bank loans?
-Do you know how many payments to expect with an installment loan and what the average interest rate will be?
+Do you know how many payments to expect with a direct installment loan and what the average annual percentage rate will be?
 Or what type of credit score it takes to get approval for an online loan.
-Don’t stress if you don’t know the answers to all those questions!
-These are common questions that we’re asked by people that visit this site.
-Let’s get right into it and answer these questions so you can get back on track to finding a top installment lender.
+These are common questions that visitors ask us when they’re using our site to compare top unsecured lenders.
+Let’s get right into it and answer these questions so you can get back on track and compare the leading finance companies!